 Massage is often used in conjunction with physiotherapy to assist recovery from both traumatic and chronic conditions.
-It incorporates specialised techniques to assist in the repair of damage to muscles and tendons to help restore your body physically and mentally.
-Our physiotherapists oversee the patients’ sessions so the appropriate area and techniques are used.
+It incorporates techniques to assist in the repair of damage to muscles and tendons to help restore your body physically and mentally.
+Our physiotherapists can liase with our massage therapist to ensure the appropriate area and techniques are used.

 Who and what is Massage Therapy ideal for?